brandleadership/kuhsaft/README.md

       mount Kuhsaft::Engine => "/"
     end

+Load the Kuhsaft assets into your app, so you have working grids, widgets etc:

+    # application.css.sass
+    @import 'kuhsaft/application'

+    # application.js.coffee
+    //= require 'kuhsaft/application'

 ## Testing

 There's a dummy app inside spec/dummy.
 Get it running by executing the following steps: